 The final Channel Reassignment Public Notice was posted by the FCC in April, 2018.
-TV stations must either go off the air or move to their new assigned channels.
-This process started in July, 2018 and will proceed in 10 “phases” until October 2020.
-Once the new wireless services begin operation in a particular city on their assigned channel, wireless operation in that channel must cease.
-Thus, the changeover will be different for every city.
-Check the links below for more detailed information about your city.
+Nearly all TV stations have now either gone off the air or move to their new assigned channels, completed in October 2020.
+Now that the new wireless data services are in operation in most cities on their assigned channels, wireless operation in those channels must cease.
+Which channels the data services are on varies by city - check the links below for more detailed information about your city.

 We will continue to update this page as news from the FCC is published.

 - Click here for information on registering for a Part 74 license